martinbenes1996/jpeglib/docs/source/usage.rst

 DCT coefficients
 ----------------

-*Discrete cosine transform* (DCT) is one of the steps during JPEG compression and decompression.
+:term:`DCT` (*Discrete cosine transform*) is one of the steps during JPEG compression and decompression.
 Read more about it in `JPEG compression glossary <https://jpeglib.readthedocs.io/en/latest/glossary.html#jpeg-compression>`_.

 Unlike spatial domain writing, reading and writing of quantized DCT coefficients is lossless.